donders-research-data-management/rdm-ontology/content_editors.md

 * [doc/associated_material/publication_identifier_scheme.json](https://github.com/Radboud-University/rdr-configurable-content/blob/master/doc/associated_material/publication_identifier_scheme.json) contains a list of persistent identifiers for publications specifically, each has an abbreviated name of the identifier (`scheme`), full name (`system`), and standard url prefix (`urlPrefix`).

 * [doc/audiences/audience.json](https://github.com/Radboud-University/rdr-configurable-content/blob/master/doc/audiences/audience.json) contains a list of audiences for which the collections could be interesting, each has a `code` and a `name`.
+Both `code` and `name` are specified by narcis (https://www.narcis.nl/classification) and the audience.json should match that list.
+More importantly, this file is used by the portal to get the text to display on various pages.
+The portal looks up the value associated with a "key".
+The value will be added as a link, or the resource the value points at will be displayed.

 * [external_urls.json](https://github.com/Radboud-University/rdr-configurable-content/blob/master/external_urls.json) contains links to local contents (i.e. contents provides by this repository) or remote resources (i.e internet resources).
 The local contents are specified with `/` followed by a path relative to the repository's directory; while the remote resources are specified with a URI protocol, such as `http://` or `https://`.